Posted: Jul 01 1994 | Revised: Dec 27 2018

 Does the law prohibit a merchant from asking to show identification when using a credit card?

-The Song-Beverly Credit Card Act does not prohibit a California merchant from requiring a consumer who pays for goods or services by credit card to show identification such as a California driver’s license or California ID.
-If these are not available, another form of photo identification can be required to be shown.
-But merchants cannot write or record any information from these documents.
-However, as we explain below, the major credit card company rules provide that merchants cannot make showing identification a condition of credit card acceptance.
+The Song-Beverly Credit Card Act does not prohibit a California merchant from requiring a consumer who pays for goods or services by credit card from showing identification such as a California driver’s license or California ID.
+However, the store may not write or record any information from these documents.
+But, as we explain below, the major credit card company rules provide that merchants cannot make showing identification a condition of credit card acceptance.

 Does the law prohibit a merchant from asking for your zip code?